 I’m fairly familiar with Simpson Springs having been there a few times and I always love the journey to it.
 Simpson Springs is named after Captain J. H. Simpson who stopped there in 1858 when he was looking for a mail route from Salt Lake City to California.
 There was a dependable supply of fresh water from the springs there and it would later become a mail station location No. 87 for the Pony Express and the Overland Express.
 The Pony Express was only in operation from April 3, 1860 until October 24, 1861.

 In the 1930’s the Civilian Conservation Corps created a camp there, probably because of the availability of a reliable water source which is crucial in the west desert for people and animals.
-There are about 20 campsites there going up a hill, Ron and I picked the uppermost campsite because of the spectacular views of the valley below and the Simpson Range of mountains above.
+There are about 20 campsites there going up a hill, we picked the uppermost campsite because of the spectacular views of the valley below and the Simpson Range of mountains above.

 The campground is very peaceful and I relaxed as soon as we made camp.
 It was too late to head towards Fish Springs NWR so we did some exploring around the Simpson Springs area and turned onto some rough roads to see what was there.
 I would not advise anyone without 4-wheel drive to attempt those smaller roads.